-All Definitions Strategy (AD): The all definitions strategy asks only every definition of every variable is covered by atleast one use of that variable, be that use a computational use or a predicate use.
+All Definitions Strategy (AD) : The all definitions strategy asks only every definition of every variable be covered by at least one use of that variable, be that use a computational use or a predicate use.

-For variable Z: Path (1,3,4,5,6,7,8,...) satisfies this criterion for variable Z, whereas any entry/exit path satisfies it for variable V.
+For variable Z: Path (1,3,4,5,6,7,8, ...) satisfies this criterion for variable Z, whereas any entry/exit path satisfies it for variable V.